jhallgd/Statewide-Chronic-Condition-Trends/README.md

 <h3>Jacob Hall (jhallgd)</h3>
 <h2>Project’s Function</h2>
 <p>The lifecycle of the Statewide Chronic Condition Trend data pipeline is to collect, clean, store, analyze, predict, and visualize healthcare data throughout the United States.
 The main goal is to provide future trends of chronic conditions based on historical data and visualize the information in an interactive dashboard.
 As more data is available, the pipeline can add new information and then use the information to train its algorithm to make better predictions with future data.
 Once completed this pipeline could be used to help determine future trends across the country and help populations with growing levels of chronic conditions. </p>
 <p>Once the pipeline is complete, the goal is to have an integrated data pipeline process.
-Once that runs all process back-to-back without the need of break data flow.
-The system will make data driven decisions correctly provide high-value trends and fill the whole of unavailable data sets.
+Once that runs all processes back-to-back without the need to break data flow.
+The system will make data-driven decisions correctly provide high-value trends and fill the whole of unavailable data sets.
 I also hope to gain a better understanding of the data pipeline process and gain knowledge to build similar or more advanced systems in the future. </p>

 <h2>Dataset</h2>
 <p>This pipeline utilizes the Specific Chronic Conditions dataset provided by the <a href="https://data.cms.gov/medicare-chronic-conditions/specific-chronic-conditions" target ="_blank">Centers for Medicare & Medicaid Services</a>.
 The dataset stores information about 21 chronic conditions among Original Medicare beneficiaries.
 The information is stored by state and by age group, for the purposes of this project only state information has been used.</p>